 Graduate students may repeat any course.
 Both the first and second grades will be included in the cumulative GPA.
 Subsequent grades will not be included, but will appear on the permanent record.
-The number of credits earned in the course will apply toward degree requirements only once.

-Grading procedures
+The

-Change of grade
+Grading procedures Change of grade

 Except in case of error, no instructor may change a grade that he or she has turned in to the Registrar.
 A student who finds administrative omissions or errors in a grade report must make application to the Registrar for a review, not later that the last day of the student's next quarter in residence, but in no case after a lapse of two years.
 Grades used to meet graduation requirements cannot be changed after the degree has been granted.
 Time spent in military service is not counted as part of the two-year limitation.
 Students are not automatically notified of grade changes posted after the first of the quarter.